 I’m really not sure which figure this panel is named after, but I prefer to think it’s for the human figure with the claws- it makes the the idea of why a figure like that would have been carved there much more interesting!

 There are several other unique figures in this panel that I hadn’t seen before.
-I’m not NEARLY as knowledgeable about rock art as some of my friends around here are, so I won’t even pretend to know what period these figures are from!
+I’m not nearly as knowledgeable about rock art as many people around here are, so I won’t even pretend to know what period these figures are from!
 I had to ‘google’ the panel, and from everything I read, they appear to be Basketmaker Anasazi.

 The styles I often hear about in this area are Archaic, Anasazi, and Fremont, but I don’t know how to identify them myself.
-I guess that’s something I need to study up on if I’m going to be posting about rock art, right?!
-I’ve just never felt like I needed to know the exact time period that rock art and ruins are from to be able to enjoy them!
-I just appreciate the fact that something that was built/made/carved/etched thousands of years ago and is still here for us to see, is pretty amazing!
+However, I don’t think you need to be able to recognize the time period to appreciate the fact that something that was built/made/carved/etched thousands of years ago and is still here for us to see, it’s pretty amazing!